High-fidelity two-qubit gates with transmon qubits using bipolar flux pulses and tunable couplers: RESULTS

 \subsection{Device setup}

 The experimental device of the two-qubit circuit consists of two floating double-padded transmons, serving as data qubits ($Q1$ and $Q2$) and a grounded transmon as a tunable coupler ($CPL$) as described in Ref. \cite{Yan_Krantz_Sung_Kjaergaard_Campbell_Orlando_Gustavsson_Oliver_2018}.
 The schematic of the device is shown in Fig. \ref{fig:fig1}\textbf{a}.
 The two qubits are capacitively coupled to a coupler with coupling strengths $g_{1c},g_{2c}$ and to each other with a coupling strength $g_{12}$.
 The qubit-coupler interaction is much stronger than direct qubit-qubit coupling: $g_{1c}\approx g_{2c} \gg g_{12} $.
 Both qubits and the coupler contain SQUID loops connected to flux control lines for biasing and fast frequency tuning.
-The two-qubit gates are implemented by dynamically tuning the resonant frequencies of qubit 1 $\omega_1/2\pi$, qubit 2 $\omega_2/2\pi$ and the coupler $\omega_c/2\pi$.
-The coupler is detuned negatively from the qubits $\Delta_{jc} \equiv \omega_{j}-\omega_{c}<0$ $(j=1,2)$, while maintaining the dispersive coupling regime $g_{jc}\ll\Delta_{jc}$ $(j=1,2)$.
-The qubits are connected to individual microwave control lines for single-qubit X- and Y-rotations.
-The qubits are also dispersively coupled to coplanar waveguide resonator for quantum state readout.
-Table \ref{tab:parameters} summarizes the main parameters of our circuit.
+The two-qubit gates are implemented by dynamically tuning the resonant frequencies of qubit 1 $\omega_1/2\pi$ and the coupler $\omega_c/2\pi$.
+Qubit 2 is parked at a constant frequency $\omega_2/2\pi$ during the gate.
+The coupler is detuned from the qubits $\Delta_{jc} \equiv \omega_{j}-\omega_{c}<0$ $(j=1,2)$, while maintaining the dispersive coupling regime $g_{jc}\ll\Delta_{jc}$ $(j=1,2)$.
+The qubits are connected to individual microwave control lines for single-qubit X- and Y-rotations, as well as flux-lines for Z-control.
+The qubits are also dispersively coupled to the coplanar waveguide resonators for quantum state readout.
+Table \ref{tab:parameters} summarizes the main parameters of our circuit, where the reduced $T_{2R }$ of qubit 1 at the gate operating point is caused by detuning from the sweet spot, leading to increased sensitivity to flux noise, while qubit 2 remains near the sweet spot during the gate and retains its coherence.
+The qubit's sweet spot frequency could be shifted via post-fabrication critical current adjustment to reduce gate detuning \cite{smirnov2025subangstrom}.
 The qubit-coupler-qubit system, approximated as Duffing oscillators, can be described by the Hamiltonian \cite{Yan_Krantz_Sung_Kjaergaard_Campbell_Orlando_Gustavsson_Oliver_2018}:

+where $b_i^\dagger$ and $b_i$ $(i, j \in \{1, 2, c\})$ are the raising and lowering operators, respectively, defined in the basis of the corresponding oscillator, and $\eta_i$ represents the anharmonicity of the oscillators.
+After the transformation of the Hamiltonian with the coupler decoupling from the system, we obtain the following effective two-qubit Hamiltonian \cite{Zhao_Lan_Xu_Xue_Blank_Tan_Yu_Yu_2021}: